Top Phoenix Family Immigration Lawyer

 The First Step: Filing a Petition

-The first step towards filing for a family-based immigration visa is getting a sponsoring relative of yours to file a Petition for Alien Relative (Form I-130) with U.S. Citizenship and Immigration Services (USCIS).
+A Phoenix family immigration lawyer at Zanes Law will tell you that the first step towards filing for a family-based immigration visa is getting a sponsoring relative of yours to file a Petition for Alien Relative (Form I-130) with U.S. Citizenship and Immigration Services (USCIS).
 In certain circumstances, a U.S. citizen living abroad can file an immigrant visa petition outside the United States.
 You might want to check in with an immigration lawyer or expert on these matters when filing a Petition for Alien Relative.

 Can My Family Members Also Get Immigrant Visas?